 3. Dogs And Cats Can Instantly Lift Your Mood

 You could have had a stressful day or an enlightening therapy session that’s brought up difficult feelings.
 When you get back to your recovery accommodations and your cat or dog bounds up to you and behaves affectionately, you can’t help but smile.
 Companion animals can effortlessly disarm you and bring out the best in you.
 Watching your pets do funny things or playing with them has a similar effect to meditation; it takes you out of your mind and back into the present moment.

 4. Evidence Shows Pets Improve Mental Health

 The government is championing pet ownership, which can have an enormously healthy impact on your overall mental health.
 Often when people come to a rehabilitation center, they’ve been going through a hard time, fraught with worry, pain, and exasperation.
 Your pet can be a major positive factor throughout this difficult time.
 Spending quality time with an animal helps people to feel more relaxed and less lonely and provide vital social interaction.

-The act of giving to an animal can be therapeutic and imbue a sense of healthy pride and self-esteem.
+The act of giving and pet care to an animal can be therapeutic and imbue a sense of healthy pride and self-esteem.
 Altruism is one of our strongest traits as human beings, and loving and providing for a pet is a wonderful way to express this trait.